SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - Number of reads per insertion (only for genes, where the insertions and reads in the first and last 100bp are ignored)

 The truncated feature columns ignores basepairs at the beginning and end of a gene.
-This can be useful as it is mentioned that insertions located at the beginning or end of a gene results in a protein that is still functional (although truncated) (e.g. see Michel et.al.
+This can be useful as it is mentioned that insertions located at the beginning or end of a gene can result in a protein that is still functional (although truncated) (e.g. see Michel et.al.
 2017) (see Notes for a further discussion about how this is defined).

 <img src="media\genomicfeatures_dataframe_dnadf2.png" alt="genomicfeature_dataframe_dnadf2" width=700>